HaNaK0/ggsweep/README.md

 A small minesweeper game written in rust using GGEZ

 ---
-Flag sprite by kenney https://kenney.nl/assets/game-icons-expansion
+All assets and fonts by kenney https://kenney.nl